About me

 Here are a few facts about me:

 I was awarded an €2M ERC Starting Grant in 2016, which started in March 2017.
-This supports my research on a project called ‘Fundamental Physics Using Black Widow, Redback and Transitional Pulsar Binaries’ until the end of 2021.
+This supported my research on a project called ‘Fundamental Physics Using Black Widow, Redback and Transitional Pulsar Binaries’ until the end of September 2023.

-I also conduct some research in food security and run a project call Parthenium in Pakistan support by the Global Challenges Research Fund, which is aimed at tracking this invasive species on large scale in order to help control its spread.
+I also conduct some research in food security and run a project call Parthenium in Pakistan which was originally supported by the Global Challenges Research Fund.
+This research is aimed at tracking this invasive species on large scale in order to help control its spread.
 I work with scientists at an NGO called CABI.

 What do I do